Transcript: Extra Virgin Olive Oil vs. Nuts

-The people in the nut groups did significantly better, dropping their total cholesterol about 7%, knocking about 20 points off their bad cholesterol, however the extra-virgin olive oil did do somewhat better than the refined olive oil, presumably because it retains a few more phytosterols, but nuts—and seeds—remain the best source of fat.
+The people in the nut groups did significantly better, dropping their total cholesterol about seven percent, knocking about twenty points off their bad cholesterol.
+However, the extra virgin olive oil did do somewhat better than the refined olive oil—presumably because it retains a few more phytosterols.
+But nuts and seeds remain the best source of fat.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.